Engage with our events

 Each academic year we welcome a number of external high-profile speakers, drawn from a diverse range of organisations, as part of our Practitioner Seminars.
 The aim of these seminars is to connect prominent professionals with our highly motivated international group of students.
 These seminars offer you the opportunity to share your insights and bring your own industrial perspective into the lecture theatre to motivate and inspire our students.

-Speakers have include Mr Paul McNamee, First Editor the Big Issue; Mr Neil Doncaster, Chief Executive of the Scottish Professional Football Leaguel; Mr Lee Slonimsky, Managing Member Ocean Capital Partners LLC (New York); Mr Lida Liu, CEO Galaxy Asset Management China and Dr Thorarinn G.Petursson, Chief Economist, Central Bank of Iceland.
+Speakers have include Mr Paul McNamee, First Editor the Big Issue; Mr Neil Doncaster, Chief Executive of the Scottish Professional Football League; Mr Lee Slonimsky, Managing Member Ocean Capital Partners LLC (New York); Mr Lida Liu, CEO Galaxy Asset Management China and Dr Thorarinn G.Petursson, Chief Economist, Central Bank of Iceland.
 The seminars aim to introduce students to current practice in organisations relevant to their degree programmes.

 For more information on our Pracitioner seminars please visit: Practitioner Seminars